liquidinstruments/moku-examples/docs/api/reference/mim/save_configuration.md

             struct('source', 'Slot2OutA', 'destination', 'Output1')];
 m.set_connections(connections);

-% Save the current configuration of Multi-instrument Mode m.save_configuration('mim_state.mokuconf');
+% Save the current configuration of Multi-Instrument Mode m.save_configuration('mim_state.mokuconf');

 % Use save_settings to save the settings of the instruments in the slots